Assisted Sales: What are They and Do They Work? 2023

 Furthermore, in many cases, investors who purchase property via a Lease Option go on to let that same property out to its original owners, generating an ongoing income.

-This method of sale may prove beneficial to certain individuals - particularly those in mortgage arrears or who cannot manage the property’s upkeep, as these responsibilities will then fall upon the shoulders of the new owner.
+This method of sale may prove beneficial to certain individuals; particularly those in mortgage arrears or who cannot manage the property’s upkeep, as these responsibilities will then fall upon the shoulders of the new owner.

 Some contracts allow for any profit made from the eventual sale to be shared with the original seller, which makes them especially attractive.

-Lease Options can be complex.
+Lease options can be complex.
 You may decide to avoid this type of sale if any of the following issues are of particular concern to you.

 Any seller agreeing to a Lease Option must face the risks in pre-agreeing a fixed sale price at a point in the future.